-In this article, I am going to talk about how to use Proprio in Italian.
+In this article, I am going to talk about how to use proprio in Italian.
 It is one of those tricky words for Italian learners because it can change its meaning according to the context.
-In the following text, I tried to give you an explanation as simple as possible, and hopefully, you will find this article useful.
+In the following paragraphs, I tried to explain as simply as possible, and hopefully, you will find this article useful.

-I have tried to simplify the explanation as much as possible, by giving only a few hints about grammar and using some synonyms that can best replace the proper word.
+I have tried to simplify the explanation as much as possible, by giving only a few hints about grammar and using some synonyms that can best replace the word proprio.

-What to say more?!
-Let’s start with the explanation, and let’s see together some examples.
+What more is there to say?!
+Let’s start with the explanation, and let’s examine some examples together.

 1. Proprio used as Really

 In this case, it does serve as an adverb, and by reading the following sentences, you can better understand how to use it.

 - Sei proprio insopportabile. = You’re just unbearable.

 - Sei proprio in gamba. = You’re really a smart person.

 - Sono davvero orgoglioso di te. = I am really proud of you.